KoomeA/KoomeA/README.md

 ## Hello! my name is Edward Koome, and am a Developer.
+- I am Currently learning Python and JavaScript.
+- AM currently on the ALX Software Engineering program.
+- Am exploring Cybersecurity and Web3.
 <!--
 **KoomeA/KoomeA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.